-Students on probation or extended probation who fail to achieve at least a 2.00 GPA for the enrollment period, or students on final probation who fail to achieve a 2.00 overall GPA, will be dismissed from Western Michigan University.
+Students on probation or extended probation who fail to achieve at least a 2.00 grade point average for the enrollment period, or students on final probation who fail to achieve a 2.00 overall GPA, will be dismissed from Western Michigan University.
 Academic standing policies are available from the registrar's office.

-- Attach a type-written essay (maximum of two pages) which includes a statement of your educational and career goals, an explanation of the circumstances that led to your dismissal and a detailed summary of any steps you have taken to change or alter these circumstances and resolve your past academic difficulties.
-Include appropriate documentation when available.
+Upon meeting with Jane Westra and fulfilling requirements of any readmission plan, students should complete and submit an application for returning student application.
+You will be required to attach a type-written essay (maximum of two pages) which includes a statement of your educational and career goals, an explanation of the circumstances that led to your dismissal and a detailed summary of any steps you have taken to change or alter these circumstances and resolve your past academic difficulties.

 Come to the Office of Advising and Admissions for your readmission appointment located in:

 Kalamazoo MI 49008-5411

 To learn about the possibility of a hardship withdrawal from past semester courses, review information from the Office of the Ombuds.